naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 tags:
   - interviewing
 ---
 In the [last blog post](https://www.naveed.dev/posts/senior-engineer-interviews-broken), I discussed my frustrations with the ubiquitous LeetCode interview, and why it was a poor litmus test for determining competency in senior engineers.
-Before we discuss alternatives, lets recap what our skills our interviews should be testing.
+Before we discuss alternatives, let's recap what skills our interviews should be testing for.

 ## A refresher: what should the Technical Interview evaluate a candidate on?